Mouse plagues in Australia: 1990s and 2000s

-2000s till today
+2000s–present

 Mouse numbers built to plague numbers in early 2011 in southern Queensland, through New South Wales, western Victoria and South Australia spreading to the Nullarbor Plain region of Western Australia in late 2011.

 A mouse plague affecting parts of Queensland and New South Wales began in mid-2020 and continued into 2021.
 Co-occurring with the COVID-19 pandemic, mice were initially not susceptible but researchers showed that a type of mutation called aromatic substitution in position 501 or position 498 (but not both) in the SARS-CoV-2 virus spike protein would adapt the novel Coronavirus to mice.

 In January 2021, the mice continued to cause problems, and raised concerns for crops in areas of New South Wales and Queensland.
 In March 2021, mice were stripping food and other items from the shelves of a supermarket in Gulargambone (382 km north west of Sydney).
 Health concerns for people were raised when mice killed by baits were found in drinking water tanks.
 Trundle and Tottenham have also been affected.
 In May 2021, the Central West town of Canowindra and residents were featured in a CNN report on the phenomena.
 In the meantime, mice were chewing through walls and ceilings, and were estimated to have caused $100 million in damage to crops and grain stores.
 Homeowners setting traps were reporting catching 500 to 600 mice per night.
 The plague caused the complete evacuation (420 inmates and 200 staff) of the Wellington Correctional Centre in June 2021 as dead mice and damage to infrastructure led to concerns for health and safety of inmates and staff.